close-dev-team/mobile-close-channel-sdk-ios/doc/SDK Reference Documentation/enums/CloseChannelController.CloseChannelError.md

 case ApiCallFailedServerUnreachable = 25101
 ```

-Internet is not available, this is a client-side problem
+The server could not be reached, most likely because internet is not available.
+Could be used to retry call after internet is restored.

 ### `ApiCallFailedServerError`